 Parties – For fun senior activity ideas – Try a luau, a western theme, back to the ‘30s or ‘40s or ‘50s, a polka band, jazz fest, waltzing, anything that suits your group.
 And form a party or dinner around it, even if casual.
 Even have an all-out “prom” – very popular at any age.
 (See our great party theme ideas.)
 Get as many outside groups, bands, kids, performers to come as you can (in costume especially).
 Just the anticipation of a musical evening begins to lift the mood in advance.

 So find ways to regularly get music going in your life and get grooving.
 Also perfect for those sluggish about exercise!

 Be sure to also read:

--- A nice variety of senior activity ideas for those with more mobility or a higher ability level.
-Some great to do alone, and some in groups.
+Senior Activity Ideas — A nice variety of senior activity ideas for those with more mobility or a higher ability level.
+Some great to do alone, or in groups.
+And with music!

--- Have some fun!
-A wide range of activities, including for those who may have limitations or need special assistance.
+Elderly Activities — Have some fun!
+A wide range of activities, including for those who may need more help.
 Includes indoors, outdoors, games, food projects, crafts.